Particular/docs.particular.net/nservicebus/messaging/callbacks.md

 > [!WARNING]
 > **Do not call the callback APIs from inside a `Handle` method in an `IHandleMessages<T>` class** as this can cause deadlocks or other unexpected behavior.

+> [!CAUTION]
-DANGER: Because callbacks won't survive restarts, use callbacks when the data returned is **not business critical and data loss is acceptable**.
+> Because callbacks won't survive restarts, use callbacks when the data returned is **not business critical and data loss is acceptable**.
 Otherwise, use [request/response](/samples/fullduplex) with a message handler for the reply messages.

 When using callbacks in an ASP.NET Web/MVC/Web API application, the NServiceBus callbacks can be used in combination with the async support in ASP.NET to avoid blocking the web server thread and allowing processing of other requests.
 When a response is received, it is handled and returned to the client.
 Web clients will still be blocked while waiting for response.
 This scenario is common when migrating from traditional blocking request/response to messaging.